 COVID-19 struck us, school converted online, and us soccer players were told to stop the season midway.
 I knew I couldn’t waste my potential sitting at home and so I got back into the fitness mentality and bought home equipment, published and promoted my fitness blog with over 1000 views through social media.
 I progressed fast and also learned new bodyweight skills: Calisthenics!
 What seemed unattainable while I sat at the doctor’s waiting for my turn, was soon something that I gained expertise in.

+Hi Raghav,

+What a horrible thing to happen to you!
+I’m glad that you’ve managed to bounce back and empowered yourself to understand more about how you can take care of your body.
+This essay certainly shows your passion for and commitment to fitness – it just needs a little tweaking to tighten the narrative and make it easier to understand.

+Remember to tell readers WHEN each thing is happening so that we understand the timeline.

+When revising, it’s often also helpful to try reading your essay out loud to see if there are any sentences that don’t feel natural.

+Overall, it’s a very promising start!
+I wish you luck on your revisions.

+Chiara